-- E. Movement to a Higher Classification.
-When an employee is promoted or reclassified to a position in a classification with a higher maximum pay rate, he/she shall be placed on an actual step in the new range that will provide a minimum of a five percent (5%) increase, or to the minimum of the new range.
-The date of such promotion or reclassification shall establish a new anniversary date for subsequent merit increases. - F. Movement to a Lower Classification.
-If an employee is reclassified to a position in a classification with a lower pay range, his/her pay rate may remain the same if it is within the pay range of the lower classification.
+E. Movement to a Higher Classification.
+When an employee is promoted or reclassified to a position in a classification with a higher maximum pay rate, he/shethe employee shall be placed on an actual step in the new range that will provide a minimum of a five percent (5%) increase, or to the minimum of the new range.
+The date of such promotion or reclassification shall establish a new anniversary date for subsequent merit increases.

+- F. Movement to a Lower Classification.
+If an employee is reclassified to a position in a classification with a lower pay range, his/hertheir pay rate may remain the same if it is within the pay range of the lower classification.
 If the employee's current pay rate is not within the lower pay range, the reduction in wages shall not occur until one (1) year after the effective date of the reclassification.
 The anniversary date does not change as a result of the movement to a lower classification. - G. Demotion.
 Employees who voluntarily demote or are demoted for cause shall be placed in the new range at a step closest to the former rate of pay without resulting in a pay increase.
 The anniversary date does not change as a result of the demotion. - H. Internal Appointment.
-When an employee is selected as an internal appointment to another position in a classification with the same pay range, his/her rate of pay remains the same.
-Such employee shall retain his/her anniversary date for pay increases.

-- Pay Range Adjustment.
-The Board may make, in addition to general pay range changes negotiated between the Board and the Association, adjustments in a pay range or ranges as it determines necessary to attract and hold competent personnel or to provide pay equity between the various classifications. - J. Working Out of Classification (Acting in Capacity).
-Any employee temporarily designated to act in the capacity of a position in a classification higher than the employee's regular classification, shall receive a five percent (5%) increase or the minimum step of the higher range, whichever is greater, for actual hours worked in the higher classification.
-Working out of class on a full-time continuous basis is limited to six (6) consecutive months unless conditions warrant extension, which must be approved by the Personnel Officer.
-Positions underfilled for training or development purposes and training assignments voluntarily agreed to by an employee shall not be subject to this Section. - K. Lead Worker.
+When an employee is selected as an internal appointment to another position in a classification with the same pay range, his/hertheir rate of pay remains the same.
+Such employee shall retain his/hertheir anniversary date for pay increases. - Pay Range Adjustment.
+The Board may make, in addition to general pay range changes negotiated between the Board and the Association, adjustments in a pay range or ranges as it determines necessary to attract and hold competent personnel or to provide pay equity between the various classifications. - J. Working Out of Classification.
+When an employee is assigned to perform some of the duties of a position intermittently at a higher level classification that are not in his/hertheir current classification, the employee shall be paid five percent (5%) differential for all hours worked in a higher classification. - K. Acting in Capacity.
+An employee is acting in capacity when he/she isthey are temporarily designated to perform the majority of the duties of a higher classification that are not in his/hertheir current classification on a full-time continuous basis.
+Employees acting in capacity shall be paid five percent (5%) above the employee's base rate of pay or the first step of the higher classification's pay range, whichever is greater, for all hours an employee is designated to act in the capacity of the higher level classification.
+Acting in capacity assignments are limited to six (6) consecutive months unless conditions warrant extension, which must be approved by the labor-management committee. - L. Lead Worker.
 An employee assigned to a full spectrum of lead worker duties shall receive a five percent (5%) increase for actual hours worked as a lead worker.
-Lead worker duties comprise all of the following: - Training - Reviewing Work - Organizing, planning, and scheduling work assignments - Providing input on employee performance evaluations - Providing guidance in daily activities - Providing technical expertise - Acting as a resource on difficult points of procedure - Providing assistance to and making recommendations in the hiring process
+Lead worker duties comprise all of the following: - Training - Reviewing Work - Organizing, planning, and scheduling work assignments

+- Providing input on employee performance evaluations - Providing guidance in daily activities - Providing technical expertise - Acting as a resource on difficult points of procedure - Providing assistance to and making recommendations in the hiring process